Skip Ribbon Commands

 4. The words of the speech must be in plain English.

-Read the adjudication criteria to see how you will be marked at the Plain English Speaking Award.
+Read the adjudication criteria below to see how you will be marked at the Plain English Speaking Award.

 Length of prepared speech